Gemini-HUN/Spore_HUN_Money_Fix/README.md

 # Spore_HUN_Money_Fix
 Solution of the hard to read money.

+Required en_us localization!
+This mod work in Hungarian language!

 This mod add the Hungarian texts and UIs to en-us locale.
 Yes this fix the money too.

 Some online features will be English because of the game use en-us locale.